 The group agrees that in principle the introduction of SToD tariffs will improve cost reflectivity.
 However, in practice the group is concerned that the current method of scaling within the CDCM model may result in less cost reflective tariffs should SToD tariffs be introduced without a revised approach to scaling.

-The Working Group is of the opinion that DCP 169 would be more likely to better facilitate the DCUSA Objectives if it were to be implemented alongside DCP 123.
-The implementation of DCP 123 would spread scaling more appropriately across the tariff elements, thus ensuring that the tariff differential between the time bands is maintained when DCP 169 is implemented.
-However, the group has not provided as assessment of DCP 169 against the DCUSA Objectives on a combined DCP 123/DCP 169 basis as DCP 169 must be considered on its own merit.
+The Working Group is of the opinion that DCP 169 would be more likely to better facilitate the DCUSA Objectives if it were to be implemented alongside or following DCP 228.
+The implementation of DCP 228 would spread scaling more appropriately across the tariff elements, thus ensuring that the tariff differential between the time bands is maintained when DCP 169 is implemented.
+However, the group has not provided as assessment of DCP 169 against the DCUSA Objectives on a combined DCP 169/DCP 228 basis as DCP 169 must be considered on its own merit.

 LEGAL DRAFTING